cplusplus/SG20/sources/modules/compilation-model/buildsystems.md

 #### Points to cover

-* Adding include paths to header files
+* Include paths to header files to the configuration
 * Adding compiler flags
 * How to build Release and Debug builds
 * Linking external libraries to the C++ project